 This article focuses on steps to unplug the database from the container database and then plugging it back to the same or another container.

-Here, it is important to understand that when we unplug the database, some repository needs to crated that will provide the metadata about the database when we wish to plug the same database back to the container database.
+Make a note, when we unplug the database, some repository needs to be created that will provide the metadata about the database when we wish to plug the same database back to the container database.

-Shift to pluggable database and open it.
+Shift to the pluggable database and open it.

-Here we are done with unplugging and plugging databases.
-To see the logs of complete process from unplugging database to plugging it back again, you can refer to alert log file.
+To check the logs of the entire process from unplugging the database to plugging it back again, you can refer to the alert log file.
 This will help you clearly understand the internals of plugging and unplugging databases.